shingjan/Crane/README.md

-# Crane - Stream Processing
+# Crane - Stream Processing integrated with
-## integrated with a Heart-beat membership protocol and a slightly-off distributed file system
+## 1. a Heart-beat membership protocol
+## 2. a slightly-off distributed file system

 Run Crane master/slave on each node